 6. Avoid over-brushing your hair

-7. Switch your hairbrush for a wide-tooth comb
+7. Switch to a wide-tooth comb

 8. Always use a heat protectant

-9. Give heatless hairstyles a try
+9. Try heatless hairstyles

 10. Sleep on a silk or satin pillowcase